fordsfords/autotest-cpp/README.md

 # autotest-cpp
-Sample files for clang + gtest + cmake with on-write automated test
+Sample project for clang + gtest + cmake + autotest

 # Intro

 This is my first attempt to create a C++ development environment.
 I use a Mac, and I want to learn C++11, and so will be using clang.
 Also, all the cool kids seem to love cmake, so I'll try that too.
 Also, I want automated unit testing, and am trying googletest (gtest).
 Finally, I want a rapid test cycle, and therefore created a simple autotest script which runs the gtest unit tests every time I write a source file from the editor.

+All the research work for this sample project is embodied in the shell scripts.
+I tried to make them as simple as possible for ease of leveraging my research.

 ## Dependencies